ebmorran/ebmorran.github.io/ebmorran.github.io/content/freelance/childhood-behavior.md

 effective tips from *Client*’s childcare experts to manage childhood behavior in your preschool or daycare.

-## Why is Childhood Behavior Management Important?
+## Why is childhood behavior management important?

 Child behavior management is one of the most important tools you have as a child care provider to make your classroom a supportive learning environment.
 Good behavior reduces disruptions